I'm a wildlife photographer, writer and guide, and have enjoyed over 15 years working in southern Africa's conservation industry.

 I'm possibly an introvert - except when it comes to my boundless enthusiasm for the natural world.
 It's here that I find myself at home as a storyteller, be it with words or pictures.

 I'm particularly interested in animal behaviour and the similarities and differences between species, including ourselves.
-I have a borderline obsession with felines - and fortunately this often seems reciprocal!
 Being sensitive to an animal's behaviour and able to anticipate its next move gives you a great advantage in photography, and anticipating moments is key to capturing beautiful photographs.
 I'm also a stickler for the highest ethics when photographing wildlife.

 My photographic style is borne from my appreciation of art and awe of the natural world.
 I favour images that hint at the nuances of wild beauty.
 That of subdued splendour, open space and natural grace.
 There's no greater compliment than if a viewer is momentarily engulfed by the scene, can revel in its beauty, and take inspiration from it.